sourwurm/sourwurm.github.io/BrandCoolness.md

 ![](/images/bc-rel_mode.png)

-On top of this, it seems like my mode release data for low-popularity tracks is 2 years older than the top tracks on spotify.
+On top of this, it seems like my mode release data for low-popularity tracks is 2 years older than the top tracks on Spotify.
 So that was straight-forward, but with these findings, it seems like my brand is not popular.
 But low popularity could be indicative of other qualities, such as being part of a subculture, or even originality (other measures of brand coolness).

 #### Subcultural
 Proving this one will require a bit more, so to get a rough idea of differences between several features at once, I chose to plot everything on a radar chart using the means of each audio feature.